What Quality Stock Photos do for Your Site

 The Dos and Don'ts of Using Stock Photography

-Stock photography has the potential to take your site from being bland to eye catching in the time it takes to refresh the page but, if used incorrectly, it can also hurt the look of your site.
-Here are our quick dos and don'ts of using stock photography.
+Stock photography can transform a bland website into something eye-catching in the time it takes to refresh the page—but used poorly, it can undermine your design.
+Here are our quick dos and don’ts for using stock images effectively.

 Dos